scipy-conference/scipy_proceedings/papers/jan_verschelde/phcpy.rst

 1. *dense polynomial systems*

    A polynomial of degree *d* can be deformed into a product of *d* linear polynomials.
-If we do this for all polynomials in the system, then the solutions of the deformed system are solutions of linear systems.
+   If we do this for all polynomials in the system (as in [VC93]_), then the solutions of the deformed system are solutions of linear systems.
    Continuation methods track the paths originating at the solutions of the deformed system to the given problem.